 Petra, or the Rose City of Petra as it is often called, is an ancient rock-carved Nabataean city located in Jordan between the Dead Sea and Red Sea, in the country’s Ma’an governorate.
 Such is the historical value of the site, that in 1985 it was officially declared a UNESCO World Heritage Site.
+Because we believe that no visit to Jordan is complete without a visit to Petra, you will find it featured in nearly all of our Egypt and Jordan tours.

 There is some uncertainty as to the exact age of the Rose City of Petra although most historians believe the city was established around 312 BCE or perhaps even earlier.
 Interestingly, it remained hidden from the Western world until it was discovered by an explorer who had made his way to Jordan in 1812.
 In his diary he wrote that he had found a “Rose Red City half as old as time”, and anyone who has visited the site will surely agree.